 The unprecedented economic integration of the countries in the Carpathian region is extremely important since their national economies are far too small to become significant on the stage of world economy.
 Moreover, dynamic economic development and expansion of the border regions would be a considerable retaining factor for the Hungarian people living there.

 The government established KMVA with the express intention to facilitate the achievement of its goals related to national economy and regional economic development.
 Consequently, a financial instrument was created that is to finance the long-term networking with, and establishment of international co-operations involving Hungarian micro, small and medium sized enterprises – first and foremost with SMEs of neighbouring countries – related to networking, profitable production, service provision, research and development, and workforce training, as well as successful maintenance thereof.

-Carpathians Capital Investment Fund started its operation last autumn, and the first investment applications have already been evaluated.
+Carpathians Venture Capital Fund started its operation last autumn, and the first investment applications have already been evaluated.
 The Fund provides capital resources available for cross-border co-operations for production or development – based on commercial basis and under terms and conditions favourable for the original owners.
 Predominantly, there are two forms of capital resources:

 (a) capital investment promoting international expansion of micro, small and medium sized enterprises operating in Hungary (and especially expansion aimed at a neighbouring country);

 (b) promotion of establishing business start-ups and business network development in Hungary of cross-border micro, small and medium sized enterprises.

 Accordingly, although the economic co-operation can be initiated either by enterprises registered in Hungary or in any of the seven neighbouring countries – that is, Austria, Croatia, Romania, Serbia, Slovakia, Slovenia and Ukraine –, the capital investments can at all times only be realized in solely Hungarian business entities.